Download any resources you may need to spread the word about your challenge and why you're fundraising for vital dementia research.

 Company: If the organisation you work for has chosen Alzheimer’s Research UK as your charity of the year, select your organisation name from the drop-down at signup so your challenge will count towards your company total.

 Team: teams are a great way to measure your kms and encourage a little friendly fundraising competition with people you know.
-Once you’ve signed up, visit your everydayhero page and click "Create a new team" or "Join an existing team" on the right.
+Once you’ve signed up, visit your fundraising page and click "Create a new team" or "Join an existing team" on the right.

 Nope, all our virtual events are completely free!
 We just ask you to set yourself a challenge that will push you, and ask your friends, family and colleagues to sponsor you so we can continue funding life-changing dementia research.